 For FOIA requests, please contact Rachel Hartenbach through the following methods:

 - Mail: Rachel Hartenbach, 73 Bowden Street, PO Box 169, Saluda, VA 23149

 FOIA Advisory Council

 In addition, the Freedom of Information Advisory Council is available to answer any questions you may have about how FOIA works.
 The Council was created in the legislative branch of state government to issue opinions on the operation and application of FOIA, to publish educational materials, and to provide training about FOIA.
 However, please be aware that the Council is not a records repository and does not process records requests on behalf of other public bodies, nor is the Council an investigative or enforcement agency.
 The Council may be contacted through the following methods:

 - Email the FOIA Council

-Pursuant to Virginia Code Section 2.2-3704.1(B) we have provided the FOIA Council’s Public Comment Form (DOCX) to this page.
+Pursuant to Virginia Code Section 2.2-3704.1(B), we have provided the FOIA Council’s Public Comment Form on this page.